AaTekle/AaTekle/README.md

 - 👋 Hi, I’m @AaTekle
-- 👀 I’m interested in learning how to code, beginner as of now (11/4/2022)
+- 👀 I’m interested in learning how to code, intermediate as of now (12/21/2022)
 - 🌱 I’m currently learning HTML, CSS and JavaScript , hoping to learn more as time goes on!
 - 💞️ I’m looking to collaborate on more projects.